Skip to content

 • DELETED for assets that are (soft-)deleted in Atlan.
 These will not appear in the UI or API responses unless explicitly requested.

-(Note that hard-deleted, or "purged" assets are fully erased, and therefore no status exists for them.)
+Hard-deleted, or "purged" assets are fully erased, and therefore no status exists for them.

 Build the query and request